Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

-When you run this, remember random circles start appearing everywhere which is cool if that's the effect you want.
-However, if I just want to two random circles to appear and stay put, we can use an array for that.
+When you run this, remember random circles start appearing everywhere, which is cool if that's the effect you are after.
+However, if I want two random circles to appear and stay put, we can use an array for that.
 Let's change the code above to the following.

 ```js